How Are Horses Depreciated?

 Before starting, we recommend having a general idea of what is depreciation.

+Are you already familiar with the concept of depreciation?
 Then, let's get a little more specific and talk about how horses get depreciated.

 Tax-wise, the IRS classifies a horse's depreciation as 3-year property if the horse fits one of these criteria:

 1) Racehorses over two years old when placed in service.
-(Exception: Any race horse placed in service after December 31, 2008, and before January 1, 2022, is treated as 3-year property regardless of the age of the race horse.)
+(Exception: Any racehorse placed in service after December 31, 2008, and before January 1, 2022, is treated as 3-year property regardless of the age of the racehorse.)

 2) Any other horse over twelve years old when placed in service.